canonical/phone-docs/en/apps/html-5/tutorials/meanings-app-html5-tutorial.md

   * Name
   * Maintainer: Verify this is you
-  * Title: set this to “Meanings”
+  * title: set this to “Meanings”
   * Version: this is the click package version.
 Be sure to increment this when appropriate, for example when publishing a new version.
   * [Security policy groups](/en/publish/security-policy-groups/): This is the list of apparmor policies your app needs.
 (Apparmor is the security/confinement tool used in Ubuntu.)